DIY NAS Build Guide for Self-Hosting

 File systemBtrfs/ext4ZFS, XFS, Btrfs (your choice)

 The DIY advantage grows with scale.
 A 2-bay NAS?
 Buy a Synology DS224+.
 A 4-bay?
-Synology is still competitive.
+Synology is actually cheaper now — 2026’s DDR5 and SSD price spikes have pushed DIY costs above Synology’s entry-level 4-bay pricing.
 6+ bays?
-DIY saves hundreds of dollars and gives you better hardware.
+DIY delivers more bays per dollar and far better hardware specs (8-core CPU, 32 GB RAM, ZFS).

 Parts List